Introducing guest bloggers Mike & Becca from MY Travel BF

 Since Milwaukee is best known for beer, you will probably want to be having some during your visit to Brew City.
 Lucky for you, there are countless ways you can find great places to drink incredible beer in Milwaukee that are also kid-friendly.

 Many breweries allow children in with their parents and have non-alcoholic options too.
 However, the best option is to go to one of the many beer gardens in parks around Milwaukee.
-Check out the Estabrook Park Beer Garden, one of the best.
+Check out the Estabrook Park Beer Garden, one of the best things to do in Wisconsin.
 You can enjoy a beer outside in a German-style beer garden while your kids play in the park next to it.

 Another summer thing to do in Milwaukee is to go to a Milwaukee Brewers baseball game and tailgate.
 If you are from Wisconsin, you know what tailgating is.
 People here will tailgate for seemingly any event with the Brewers being the most popular one.